railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	The two approaches reach the same accounting result: some prefer one and others prefer the other depending on their skills.

-	However, when you use the Purchase Management functions in Open ERP you should work directly on invoices because they provide Purchase Orders or Goods Receipt documents.
+	However, when you use the Purchase Management functions in OpenERP you should work directly on invoices because they are provided from Purchase Orders or Goods Receipt documents.

 To enter a new supplier invoice, use the menu :menuselection:`Accounting --> Suppliers --> Supplier Invoices`.

-Everything is similar to the customer invoice, starting with the :guilabel:`Journal` unless the default is acceptable, and then the :guilabel:`Supplier`, which will automatically complete the following fields
+Everything is similar to the customer invoice, starting with the `Journal` unless the default is acceptable, and then the `Supplier`, which will automatically complete the following fields

-* :guilabel:`Invoice address`,
+* `Invoice Address`,

-* partner :guilabel:`Account`.
+* Partner `Account`.

-Unlike the customer invoice you do not have to enter payment conditions – simply a :guilabel:`Due Date` if you want one.
+Unlike the customer invoice you do not have to enter payment conditions – simply a `Due Date` if you want one.
-If you do not give a due date, Open ERP assumes that this invoice will be paid in cash.
+If you do not give a due date, OpenERP assumes that this invoice will be paid in cash.
-If you want to code in more complete payment conditions than just due date you can use the :guilabel:`Payment Term` field which you can find on the second tab :guilabel:`Other Info`.
+If you want to enter more complete payment conditions than just the due date, you can use the `Payment Term` field which you can find on the second tab `Other Info`.

-You must also enter the invoice :guilabel:`Total` with taxes included.
-Open ERP uses this amount to check whether all invoice lines have been entered correctly before it will let you validate the invoice.
+You must also enter the invoice `Total` with taxes included.
+OpenERP uses this amount to check whether all invoice lines have been entered correctly before it will let you validate the invoice.

-Indicate the :guilabel:`Currency` if the invoice is not going to use the default currency, then you can enter the :guilabel:`Invoice lines`.
+Indicate the `Currency` if the invoice is not going to use the default currency, then you can enter the `Invoice lines`.

-Just like the customer invoice you have the choice of entering all the information manually or using a product to complete many of the fields automatically.
-Entering a product, all of the following values are completed automatically:
+Just like the customer invoice you have the choice of entering all the information manually or use a product to complete many of the fields automatically.
+When you enter a product, all of the following values are completed automatically:

-* the product :guilabel:`Account` is completed from the properties of the product form or the :guilabel:`Category` of the product if nothing is defined on the product itself,
+* the product `Account` is completed from the properties of the product form or the `Category` of the product if nothing is defined on the product itself,

-* the :guilabel:`Taxes` come from the product form and/or the partner form, based on the same principles as the customer invoice,
+* the `Taxes` come from the product form and/or the partner form, based on the same principles as the customer invoice,

-* the :guilabel:`Quantity` is set at 1 by default but can be changed manually,
+* the `Quantity` is set at 1 by default but can be changed manually,

-* set the :guilabel:`Unit Price` from the total price you are quoted after deducting all the different applicable taxes,
+* set the `Unit Price` from the total price you are quoted after deducting all the different applicable taxes,

-Click :guilabel:`Compute Taxes` to ensure that the totals correspond to those indicated on the paper invoice from the supplier.
+Click `Compute Taxes` to ensure that the totals correspond to those indicated on the paper invoice from the supplier.
 When you approve the invoice, Open ERP verifies that the total amount indicated in the header correspond to the sum of the amounts without tax on the invoice lines and the different applicable taxes.

-Open ERP automatically completes the :guilabel:`Date Invoiced` and the accounting period.
+OpenERP automatically completes the `Date Invoiced` and the accounting period.

 .. index::
    single: declarations